The Guide To Dudhsagar Waterfalls

 How to Reach Dudhsagar Waterfalls From Karnataka:

 As of April 2019, trekking is still not allowed either from Goa or from Karnataka.
-If you do have any updates, please drop an email to firstname.lastname@example.org with a Subject like “Dudhsagar waterfalls update”
+If you do have any updates, please drop an email to firstname.lastname@example.org with Subject like “Dudhsagar waterfalls update”

-Get off the train at Castle Rock station.
+Get off the train at the Castle Rock station.
 Castle Rock is the last station that lies within the border of Karnataka.
 There are a series of rail tunnels, the longest one being Tunnel 2, which stretches a distance of 2.4 km.